 MIAGI introduces South African music to audiences worldwide.
 We inspire dialogue among people of different cultures through an intense process of artistic exchange that includes commissioning new intercultural compositions.
 This underlines our objective to educate in the broadest sense of the word – MIAGI unites people through music and empowers musicians throughout South Africa.

-Sweden is through Sida funding a Music Exchange programme between Sweden and South Africa - the 'MIAGI and the Swedish Odyssey - with the Times' project.
+The Embassy of Sweden in Pretoria through Sida funded a Music Exchange programme between Sweden and South Africa - the 'MIAGI and the Swedish Odyssey - with the Times' project.